8 Money-Smart Ways to Spend Your Tax Refund

 The CARES Act increased the types of expenses that are eligible for tax-free withdrawals from your HSA.
 In addition to health insurance deductibles, co-payments, prescription drugs and medical expenses that aren't covered by your insurance, you can use tax-free withdrawals to pay for most over-the-counter medications and feminine-hygiene products.
 Although health-insurance premiums are typically not considered qualified medical expenses, there's an exception if you use withdrawals to pay COBRA premiums or for other health-insurance premiums if you're collecting unemployment benefits.

 Protect Yourself from Natural Disasters

-Hurricane season has already started, so if you live in a vulnerable area, consider using your refund money to protect your home.
+Hurricane season is almost here, so if you live in a vulnerable area, consider using your refund money to protect your home.
 A home generator will keep the lights on and the food cold during a power outage.
 A 6.5 kw portable home generator costs about $800 to $1,000.
 You also can use the money to pay someone to trim your trees, which will help protect your home from some of the most common types of storm damage.

 Upgrade Your Home Office

 If the COVID-19 pandemic has you working from home, you're probably well aware by now of the inadequacies of your home office.
-Use your refund to buy a standing desk — we like the ApexDesk Vortec Series 60-inch, which retails for $530 .
+Use your refund to buy a standing desk — the Uplift V2 can be customized for a wide range of heights and retails for about $550.
 Is your back acting up?
 Maybe you need a new chair.
-The Alera Elusion Mesh Mid-Back Swivel/Tilt Chair, which retails for $132, features a contoured seat cushion that's designed to relieve pressure on your legs.
+The Alera Elusion Mesh Mid-Back Swivel/Tilt Chair, which retails for about $150, features a contoured seat cushion that's designed to relieve pressure on your legs.